hoirulhusen08/khomura-studio/README.md

 # khomuraStudio
-Design Interfaces Web Khomura Studio, use only 99% CSS , and 1% JS and Implementation Simantic HTML in Structure Page Web
+Design Interfaces Web Responsive Khomura Studio, use almost 99% CSS for Responsibility, and 1% JS and Implementation Simantic HTML in Structure Page Web